 - If you’re organizing by date, your file name structure might be YYYY-MM-DD (year month day), followed by any other details you might search for (for example, 2021-06-26_Contoso-Suites_social-media-ads).

-- If you’re organizing by name, project, or department, start with that, again followed by anything you might type in to search for it (for example, Contoso-Suites_social-media-ads_2021).
+- If you’re organizing by name, project, or department, start with that, again followed by other relevant search terms (for example, Contoso-Suites_social-media-ads_2021).

 We’ve all been there: “Do I use final_reallyfinal_2.doc or THISONE.doc?”